GeorgeWebber/georgewebber.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
-I'm a second-year PhD researcher working on generative deep learning and medical image reconstruction.
-I currently work in Professor Andrew Reader's group at King's College London.
+I am a second-year PhD researcher working on generative deep learning and medical image reconstruction.
+Currently, I study at King's College London, UK, where I am supervised by Prof. Andrew Reader.

-Before my PhD, I studied Maths and Computer Science at St Anne's College, Oxford, graduating with a double first in my integrated Master's degree.
+Before my PhD, I studied Mathematics and Computer Science at the University of Oxford, graduating with a double first in my Integrated Master's degree.

 <!-- My personal interests include tennis, running, playing piano and saxophone. -->